 Estuary engineers will continue to work alongside the open-source community to create as many connectors as we can.
 Even if you never build a new connector from scratch, you’ll have the freedom to make relatively quick, easy updates to customize connectors for your use case.

-In addition to our connector efforts, Estuary is actively developing our product, Flow.
+In addition to our connector efforts, Estuary offers our DataOps product, Flow.
 Flow is a powerful, flexible, and fast service for composing connectors and transformations into complete, continuous data pipelines.
-You can deploy Flow yourself in-house, or leverage our affordable managed service.

 Why we’re embracing an existing spec